 Neither the admissions office nor the Advisory Committee on Undergraduate Admissions is responsible for detailed reporting on academic performance.
-This report includes limited information about the performance of students enrolling in 2014 through Fall 2014 semester.

-Other information about the academic performance and graduation rates of student-athletes is publicly available on the NCAA website (NCAA Reports of Academic Performance).
+Information about the academic performance and graduation rates of student-athletes is publicly available on the NCAA website (NCAA Reports of Academic Performance).
 The Atlantic Coast Conference also regularly produces reports of student-athletes who earn honor roll distinction (ACC Honor Roll).
-The annual report on athletics to the Board of Governors of the university system also includes data on academic performance at each of the sixteen constituent universities, including UNC-Chapel Hill; as examples, please see the 2013-2014 report and the 2012-2013 report.
+The annual report on athletics to the Board of Governors of the university system also includes data on academic performance at each of the 16 constituent universities, including UNC-Chapel Hill; as examples, please see the 2013-2014 report and the 2012-2013 report.
+The 2014-2015 report will be discussed at a Board of Governors meeting later this year.
+For an abstract of the information submitted by UNC-Chapel Hill for the 2014-2015 report, please see this presentation from the September 2015 meeting of the University Affairs Committee of the Board of Trustees.